shaunorpen/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is HTML which describes its content so that people who use assistive technologies are better able to access and understand the material.
+For example rather than just using a plain old <div> as a container for the header of a page, semantic HTML offers us <header> for this purpose.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+"display: block" enables width and height properties which are not available when using "display: inline". "display: block" is also greedy in the sense that it will take up as much space as it can horizontally on the page, defaulting to 100% of its container. "display: inline" defaults to the width of its content.

 3. What are the 4 areas of the box model?

+Margin - the space outside the border.
+Border - the border of the box.
+Padding - the space which separates the border from the content.
+Content - the content of the box.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross-axis.

 5. Explain why git is valuable to a team of developers.

+When working with a team of developers it's important to be able to keep track of multiple changes from multiple contributors to the same set of files, and often to the same file.
+Git enables teams to work together effectively and provides tools to see who changed what, why and when.
+It also makes it easy to time travel to earlier versions so if a change breaks something it's trivial to revert it.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.